 - After a loss of water clarity or quality

-How Often Should I Shock My Spa Water?
+How Often Should I Shock My Hot Tub Water?

-It is good practise to shock treat the spa water with ClearWater Chlorine Granules after a period of high usage.
+It is good practice to shock dose hot tub water with ClearWater Chlorine Granules after a period of high usage.
 This will help to rectify the sanitizer level, prevent the growth of microorganisms and help maintain sparkling, crystal clear water.
 After treatment, water quality and clarity is often completely restored.

 Shocking your hot tub is essential for hot tub maintenance by helping to prevent the build of bacteria.
 By shock dosing your hot tub, it reduces the need for high chemical doses; aids in eliminating bacteria, viruses, and algae; and prolongs the life of your spa.
-Experts recommend shocking your hot tub before first use and then at least once a week - initial setup only, should be maintaining levels daily so not required to keep your water clean and clear.
+Experts recommend shocking your hot tub before first use and then at least once a week.
+Don't forget to consider our Shock Dose Pack, which contains everything you need to shock dose your hot tub.

 To shock dose, follow these six steps:

 1 Ensure that your spa is filled with water up to the recommended level.

 2 Turn on the Water Filtration System but ensure the massage system is turned off.

 3 There are two types of shock dose:

 Commissioning Chlorine Shock Dose: This is the shock dose you add to your spa when you first add water to it.